Shepherd's Pharmacist Post-Doctoral Training Program

 Required Longitudinal Experiences

 Research involves identifying a pharmacy practice-related issue that needs to be investigated and designing, executing, and reporting the results of the investigation.
-The research team including a statistician supports the resident to gain skills in study design, the institutional review board (IRB) and/or ethics committee process, data collection, the presentation of research data, and publication.
-The project will be presented at the American Society of Health System Pharmacists (ASHP) Midyear in poster format and the Southeastern Residency Conference (SERC) in addition to any applicable committee as well as administration at Shepherd Center.
+The research team supports the resident to gain skills in study design, the institutional review board (IRB) and/or ethics committee process, data collection, the presentation of research data, and publication.
+The project will be presented at the American Society of Health System Pharmacists (ASHP) mid-year in poster format and the Southeastern Residency Conference (SERC) in addition to any applicable committee as well as administration at Shepherd Center.
 The final completed project will include a manuscript suitable for publication.
 The resident may choose to submit the project manuscript for publication.

 Previous Research Projects